 Can gaming chairs be used as office chairs?

-You can use a gaming chair for work but it can only be good if you bought the right seat.
+You can use a gaming chair for work but it can only be good if you bought the right seat – even if it is not in the list of the best chair under $100.
 A lot of gaming chairs are culprits of body aches and back sweating but if you find a proper one where over more than 95% of the community likes it, then yes, a gaming chair can be used as an office chair.
 As long as it keeps you sitting comfortably for hours on end, it is good enough.